 Netham Common, Bristol

 Netham common is one of the green spaces that you will only find on a map.
-That is unless you live nearby and walk you dog on or you play football there on a Sunday afternoon.
+That is unless you live nearby and walk your dog on or you play football there on a Sunday afternoon.
 It is tucked away in my bit of Bristol, over in the badlands (south of the M32).
 On one side of the park is Avonvale Road on the other The Feeder Road canal and if you are standing on the common you can see about 3 blocks of flats.
 The flats I think frame it as a cityscape, without them the park might look out of place.
 Almost as a squirrel without a tail or a bird with no beak.

 Every time I walk on Netham Common, which is almost every day at the moment, it really fills me with a sense of hope.
-In living memory the common has been a toxic dump.
+In living memory, the common has been a toxic dump.
 I spoke to one of my neighbours and he remembers when it used to be a chemical works.
 The Barton Hill History Group state that from 1859 to 1949 a huge chimney used to belch out smoke, casting a shadow across Barton Hill.
-The massive 40 acre site must have looked like something out of post apocalyptic 1980’s drama Threads.
+The massive 40-acre site must have looked like something out of post-apocalyptic 1980’s drama Threads.

 It is slightly frustrating though as due to the chemicals in the soil I would not be comfortable picking the mushrooms, nettles or many of the other plants that grow on the Netham.
-However, it does bring hope to the rest of the city, perhaps Tesco Eastville will become a freshwater wildlife reserve, Clifton Heights a wild flower meadow and the M32 a deer park.
+However, it does bring hope to the rest of the city, perhaps Tesco Eastville will become a freshwater wildlife reserve, Clifton Heights a wildflower meadow and the M32 a deer park.
 Well here’s hoping (and day dreaming).